 - The Banking Acts of 1863 and 1864 stabilized banking in the U.S. by establishing a national banking system and authorized the federal government to sell war bonds to help finance the war effort.

-The acts produced their intended effects; the Union endured and the federal government remained afloat (if not technically solvent) despite an unprecedented increase of the national debt from $77 million in 1860 to $2.7 billion in 1865.
+The acts produced their intended effects; the Union endured and the federal government remained afloat (if not technically solvent) despite an unprecedented increase in the national debt from $77 million in 1860 to $2.7 billion in 1865.

 Relationship with President Lincoln